swatidantu/robocomp-blog-web/gsoc/2017/yohan/post1.md

 i.e his personal space would be more towards the front than the back.
 Now by changing the weights of these costs different behaviour can be observed.

-Over the course of next week I plan on getting started with the implementation alongside mentor.
+Over the course of next week I plan on getting started with the implementation alongside my mentor.

 * * *
 Yohan M R